Finding Groups of Cross-Correlated Features in Bi-View Data: Stable Bimodules and the Bimodule Search Procedure

-Recall that BSP is not based on an underlying generative or distributional model.
-The method relies on the permutation based p-values $p(s, B)$ and $p(A,t)$, derived under the assumption that the samples are independent and identically distributed.
-A total of $|S| + |T|$ p-values are calculated in each iteration of the loop at Line \ref{line:bsploop} in Algorithm \ref{alg:bsp}.
-Accounting for multiple initializations, several billion p-value calculations are required for typical genomic data sets, and the resolution of these p-values must be high enough to allow for multiple-testing correction.
+The BSP method relies on evaluating the permutation p-values $p(s, B)$ and $p(A, t)$.
+There is no closed form expression for these p-values and direct evaluation via permutation is computationally prohibitive, since in each iteration BSP requires the evaluation of $|S| + |T|$ such p-values.
+As an alternative, we adapt ideas from \cite{zhou2019marker} to approximate the permutation p-value $p(A,t)$ (or $p(s, B)$) using the tails of a location-shifted Gamma distribution that has the same first three moments as the sampling distribution of $R^2(A,t)$ under the permutation null.
+Details now follow.

-When $|S|$ or $|T|$ is large, calculating the p-values $p(s, B)$ and $p(A,t)$ using a standard Monte Carlo permutation scheme is not feasible.
-As an alternative, we make of use ideas from \cite{fredPerm} and \cite{zhou2019marker} to approximate the permutation p-values $p(A,t)$ and $p(s, B)$ using the tails of a location-shifted Gamma distribution that has the same first three moments as the sampling distribution of $R^2(A,t)$ under the permutation null.
+Let $\tilde{\bbX}$ and $\tilde{\bbY}$ be permuted versions of the observed data matrices, as in Definition \ref{def:perm-dist}.
+Given $A \subseteq S$ let $\Sigma_A$ be the $|A|\times|A|$ sample correlation matrix of the columns of $\tilde{\bbX}$ (or equivalently $\bbX$).
+It is shown in \cite{dewaskar2021high} that if the random permutation matrices in Definition \ref{def:perm-dist} are replaced by random orthogonal matrices that fix the constant vector then, conditional on $\Sigma_A$, for each $t \in T$ the first three moments of $R^2(A,t)$ are given by:

-Although the first three moments of $R^2(A,t)$ can be computed exactly \citep{fredPerm}, to further speed computation we use instead the eigenvalue conditional moments of $R^2(A,t)$ \citep[see][]{zhou2019marker}, which depend only on the eigenvalues of the intra-correlation matrix of the features in $A$, and not on $t$.
-The analytical formula for the eigenvalue conditional moments is based on a normality assumption for the data generating distribution, but one may show that the weaker assumption of spherical symmetry is sufficient.
-In practice, the additional assumptions used in the moment approximation do not appear to limit the applicability of BSP.
-Accuracy of the p-value approximations is briefly discussed \smref{sec:pval-tails}.
+where $\{\lambda_i\}_{i=1}^{|A|}$ are the eigenvalues of the intra-correlation matrix $\Sigma_A$.
+Earlier work of \cite{zhou2019marker} establishes the same relations under the stronger assumption that $\tilde{\bbY}_t$ is multivariate normal and independent of $\tilde{\bbX}_A$.
+We use the above formulas to approximate the moments of $R^2(A,t)$ under the permutation null of Definition \ref{def:perm-dist}, yielding approximate tail probabilities